Docmosis/tornado-docker/README.md

 ### Logging outside of the Docker Container

 The Tornado container will by default log to console.
-This is set by a log4j configuration file included in the image.
 You may instead wish to have the logs written to a file outside of the Docker container so they are accessible (and persistent).
-To write the logs to file, you can override the log4j configuration to a blank value, and then map a volume to the default log folder `/home/docmosis/workingarea/logs`.
+To write the logs to file, you can override the configuration to a blank value, and then map a volume to the default log folder `/home/docmosis/workingarea/logs`.